 STEP 5: Put into PPE and send into an oven.
 When PASS Alarms ring the catastrophe will be ready.

 When responders let down their guard, they significantly raise the risk of having a casualty event.
 A complacent responder may not even be phased by a near-miss event, even if it results in an injury.
 This is different from the scenario I spoke of in a previous segment where a responder is unaware of a near-miss.
-In this scenario, the responder is aware of the near-miss but simply dismisses it as a chance coincidence or the kind of think that only happens to someone else.
+In this scenario, the responder is aware of the near-miss but simply dismisses it as a chance coincidence or the kind of thing that only happens to someone else.

-Complacent responders lack the inertia needed for continual self-improvement.
-It’s almost like they’ve climbed to the summit of the mountain and now they are content with sitting there for the balance of their career, enjoying the view.
+Complacent responders lack the inertia needed for continual self-improvement. [tweet this] It’s almost like they’ve climbed to the summit of the mountain and now they are content with sitting there for the balance of their career, enjoying the view.
 Unfortunately, in public safety, complacency is the highway that casualty events travel down looking for a place to happen.

 During my safety programs, I sometimes find myself in the presence of a complacent responder and those who are frustrated by the responder who has become complacent.
 Instructors can spot complacent responders.
 They act as through the lessons being shared are for the benefit of someone else, not them.
 Or they see themselves as invincible – believing the bad things only happen to someone else, not them.
 The frustrated responders share stories about how some of their co-workers are high-risk providers because they have become complacent, apathetic, lazy or indifferent.

 This is a very challenging situation because we’re taking about traits of human behavior that are difficult to change.
-Trying to convince a complacent person they need to change it tantamount to convincing a smoker they need to stop smoking.
+Trying to convince a complacent person they need to change is tantamount to convincing a smoker they need to stop smoking.
 The motivation to change must come from within.
 One way you can try to accomplish this is to appeal to what is important to the complacent responder.
 For many of us, that would be family.
 The important thing is not to assume someone else’s passion.
 Better to ask.

 Find a way to tie the need for continual self improvement – training on skills that are consistent to best practices – as a way to ensure they will be able to remain healthy enough fulfill their passions.
 If they seem to lack all passion, they may have deeper psychological issues (although I strongly discourage anyone from making an amateur diagnosis).